 Students may request to be an office/teacher aide for one class period only if all other elective course options have been exhausted.
-This course consists of assisting in an office with clerical duties and errands.
-These positions are limited and require an application to be completed.
+This course consists of assisting in an office or classroom with clerical duties and errands.
+These positions are limited and first-come, first-served.
 The following criteria is used in the registration of students for this option:

-- 1. Student must be a junior or senior. - 2.
+- 1. Students must be a junior or senior. - 2.
 Students must be ahead in credits earned towards graduation. - 3.
 Students may NOT drop a course in order to become a TA. - 4.
 Students may only have ONE office/teacher assistant class per year. - 5.
 Students should have an alternate elective choice if all available teacher's assistant positions are filled.